-<Response> 12.
-Line 405.
+<Response> We have added a table with the mean ± SE of lesion areas (Supplemental Data Set 1, line 281).
+We tested the effect of removing the domestication-associated isolates, and added this to the text “Removing the two domestication-associated isolates (Fd2, Rose) from our population did not eliminate the effect of tomato domestication on lesion size, as it was still significant and B. cinerea was still more virulent on domesticated tomato by 17% (Supplemental Data Set 4).”
+12. Line 405.
 Here and elsewhere, the authors refer to a 99.9% effect size threshold obtained from 1000 permutations.
 In fact, a 99.9% threshold cannot be accurately determined from 1000 permutations as it represents 1/1000 and is likely to be idiosyncratic.
 Although such a threshold is very likely more stringent than the 99% threshold, the authors should be cautious about how they described this threshold.
 10,000 permutations would be required to more accurately determine a 99.9% threshold.

-<Response> 13.
-Lines 408-411.
+<Response> We have now clarified this to state on lines 486 and 884 that using 1000 permutations the 99.9% threshold is imprecise, but we included this approximate threshold to more conservatively identify SNP associations.
+13. Lines 408-411.
 "The ridge regression approach (bigRR) identified from 1,284 to 25,421 SNPs within B. cinerea that were significantly associated with altered virulence on the 12 different host genotypes" Do the authors mean the numbers of SNPs identified varied from host genotypes?
 If so, the sentence should be reworded to make this a little clearer.
 Similar issue on lines414 and 415.

-<Response> 14.
-Lines 440-441 and Figure 6.
+<Response> We clarified this as “The number of significant B. cinerea virulence SNPs identified by this ridge-regression approach (bigRR) varied by plant accession, from 1,284 to 25,421 SNPs on the 12 different host genotypes” (now line 491).
+The later lines we removed when omitting the GEMMA analysis.
+14. Lines 440-441 and Figure 6.
 If SNP block 5-11 represents the 5'UTR and 13-26 the body of the gene, then isn't the arrow in Fig 6a indicating the direction and startpoint of transcription in the wrong place (3' end instead of 5' end)?

-<Response> 15.
-Lines 427-447.
+<Response> This is correct, we revised the figure to show transcription start at the 5’ end (Figure 6).
+15. Lines 427-447.
 In addition to the pectinesterase gene, two other glycosyl hydrolases (Bcin14g00850, GH28, polygalacturonases) and (Bcin14g00650, GH_31, alpha-glucosidases, alpha-galactosidases) seem of obvious interest, especially the polygalacturonase.
 Were these examined in more detail?
 If so, why not?

-<Response> 16.
-Lines 484-485.
+<Response> We agree that it would be interesting to examine more of these candidate genes in more detail, though validation of specific genes would be costly at this stage in the project, with many potential focal genes.
+We did not examine the other glycosyl hydrolases in more detail.
+Our goal was to focus on the genetic architecture of virulence rather than individual loci of interest, so we focused on just the pectinesterase gene as an example.
+We have added to the text to clarify this intention (line 525).
+16. Lines 484-485.
 "This had a high degree of overlap between the wild phenotype and domesticated phenotype."
 What does "This" refer to.
 Need to clarify.